ccheng-design/Ptarmigan/README.md

 # Ptarmigan

-**Ptarmigan** is a personal development repository — a curated collection of scripts, prototypes, and processes spanning multiple platforms and tools.
-It acts as both a sandbox for creative coding and a live documentation site for ongoing tool and plugin development.
+**Ptarmigan** is a personal development repository — a curated collection of scripts, prototypes, and tools spanning multiple creative platforms.
+It serves as both a sandbox for experimental coding and a live home for ongoing tool and plugin development.

+The repo brings together computational design utilities, automation workflows, and a Grasshopper plugin under active development, all documented in one place.

 This repo contains:

 - Custom scripts for Rhino, Grasshopper, Houdini, Unreal, and more
 - Internal tools and automation workflows
 - A Grasshopper plugin currently in development (with documentation)